ibm-cloud-docs/vmwaresolutions/archiref/arch-pattern/arch-pattern-direct-link-edge.md

 When you design or deploy this architecture pattern, consider the following steps:

 * This pattern requires BYOL for the colocation solution VMware licensing.
-Contact VMware or your Business Partner for licensing details.
+For licensing details, contact Broadcom or your Business Partner representative.

 * This pattern requires you to bring your own x86 hardware at colocation to host the NSX edge transport nodes.

 ## Related links